nodeschool/medan/README.md

-# medan
+# Medan NodeSchools
-repo for organizing the medan nodeschools
+Website for organizing the medan nodeschools